libp2a/libp2a-node/README.md

 ## Call

 The `call` function executes one or more actions and returns a result.
-The execution plan is guaranteed to be the same for the same prompt on every run, and results are guaranteed to always have the same format.
+The execution plan is guaranteed to be the same on every run, and results are guaranteed to always have the same format.
 The `call` function is meant to be deployed to production.

 ```ts
 import { call } from "@libp2a/libp2a"